ScottShadow/ScottShadow/README.md

 ---

 ## 🌱 **Currently Learning**

-I am currently exploring Web Development Technologies and Frameworks.
+I am currently diving deeper into back-end technologies and DevOps practices to strengthen my skill set:

+- **RabbitMQ** for message brokering and handling real-time data.
+- **ELK Stack** for monitoring and log analysis, making scalable systems even more robust.
+- **PyTorch** for AI and machine learning to expand my capabilities into intelligent features.

 ---

 ## ⚡ **Fun Fact**

-When I’m not deep into coding, you can find me learning something new—whether it’s a new language, the latest tech, or pushing my limits in the gym.
-I’m always looking for ways to combine creativity and technology in unexpected ways.
+When I’m not deep into code, you can find me learning something new—whether it’s a foreign language, the latest in tech, or pushing my physical limits in the gym.
+I’m always on the lookout for ways to blend creativity with technology in fresh, impactful ways.

+---

 ## 📊 **GitHub Contributions**
 <p align="center">